menu facebook twitter instagram pinterest youtube search chevron-down chevron-up

 Unfortunately, I developed a cough that re-awakened my childhood asthma during my first few days in Japan.
 It was tough to sleep due to the wheezing.

 I looked around for some doctors on Google maps before picking one who had stellar reviews and took walk ins.
-Before seeking medical care in Kyoto, I checked the app and read my policy again to make sure I didn’t have to use a pre-approved doctor or get any paperwork specific to my insurance for the doctor to fill out – two areas where claims sometimes get denied by travel insurance providers.
+Before seeking medical care in Tokyo, I checked the app and read my policy again to make sure I didn’t have to use a pre-approved doctor or get any paperwork specific to my insurance for the doctor to fill out – two areas where claims sometimes get denied by travel insurance providers.

 Not seeing any requirements like that, I made my appointment, got there, and paid in cash.
 The appointment and medications came out to just under USD $90.
 I received a receipt detailing the diagnosis along with the medications prescribed and what I paid.
 It was two pages in total.